Taporpone/Chat/README.md

 ## Changelog

 * 10/03/17
-  * Added GitHub Icon
+  * Added GitHub icon/link
-  * Username initial verification - name got to be [1-20] in length.
+  * Username initial verification - name got to be [1-20] in length and consist of alphanum chars
 * 09/03/17
   * Init